Effective Discipline For Kids! Parenting Counseling Phoenix and Scottsdale.

 It’s Time to Switch

 It is long past time to switch from the switch.
-My mom spanked me but did not use a switch.
+My mom spanked me, but she did not use a switch.
 She did not adopt her mother’s methods for which I am thankful.
 In my family, with my children, I have taken it a step further and have committed not to spank.
 I have found that there are simply more effective ways of parenting that do not involve spanking.
 Now, there have been times when I have swatted my child’s hand.
 These occur in a moment of danger such as sticking a hand into a light socket or running out into the street without looking.
 Swatting my child’s hand has been used sparingly.
 It is used with self-control and with self-awareness so that discipline does not occur out of my own anger.
 It also does not result in any bruising.
 Just enough to increase the child’s sense of danger.
 That’s it!
 If you listen to the radio program below you’ll learn more about my view on swatting.

 The ultimate goal of discipline is to instruct, teach, and to keep the child from any unnecessary pain or hurt.
 The pain I am talking about is both emotional and physical.
 Now I know that it is inevitable that our children will experience pain.
 We cannot realistically protect our children at all times and in all ways.
 However, our job as parents is to allow our children to make the best possible choices for themselves.
 We discipline to steer them in the right direction.
 Sometimes we allow children to make choices that we know will cause them discomfort, but we allow it because it is a part of learning.
 Even then we are still there in a supportive and loving way.
 Overall, we are there to support them, guide them, and love them in the good, the bad, and the ugly.